imanuelgittens/javascript-studies/Course-08-Building-High-Performance-Modern-JavaScript-Web-Applications/Section-03-Mastering-The-Document-Object-Model/exercises.md

 `HTMLLIElement.type` - This property is a DOMString that represents the type of bullets, "disc", "square" or "circle".

 `HTMLLIElement.value` - This property indicates the position of the list item within a list.

+####Exercise 3

+See answer on codepen [here](http://codepen.io/imanuelgittens/pen/egwBry)

+####Exercise 4

+Unfortunately I found no way to do this on codepen since it requires multiple stylesheets.
+Answer to this question is in the folder.